drevops/vortex/.drevops/docs/content/workflows/variables.md

 ### `DREVOPS_PROVISION_SANITIZE_DB_REPLACE_USERNAME_WITH_EMAIL`

-Replace username with email after databasse sanitization.
+Replace username with email after database sanitization.
 Useful when email<br />is used as username.

 Default value: `UNDEFINED`